 Mr. Ellenberg, formerly a partner at LeBouef, Lamb, Leiby & MacRae, has spent most of his career in the defense of insurers and their insureds.
 During the past 22 years, Mr. Ellenberg has been most actively involved in the defense of physicians in malpractice cases.
+Since 2020, Mr. Ellenberg has been Of-Counsel to the firm.

 In the past he has represented architectural firms, engineers and construction managers, including Gibbs & Hill, Inc. and TAMS, and defended product manufacturers.